-The Nikon D7000 is mostly favored by amateur and hobbyist photographers alike, whether they’re just starting out or simply pursuing photography as a pastime.
-The camera’s versatility, combined with the broad range of lenses available for various photography styles, such as portrait, telephoto, wide-angle, zoom, and prime, make it a highly sought-after option.
+The Nikon D7000 is mainly favored by amateur and hobbyist photographers, whether just starting out or simply pursuing photography as a pastime.
+The camera’s versatility and the range of lenses available for various photography styles, such as portrait, telephoto, wide-angle, zoom, and prime, make it a highly sought-after option.

-In this list, we’ve gathered the best lenses for Nikon D7000 users, with a focus on affordable options, particularly for those just starting.
-Nevertheless, we’ve also included some high-end, professional-quality lenses for those who want to take their photography skills to the next level.
+In this list, we’ve gathered the best lenses for Nikon D7000 users, focusing on affordable options, particularly for those just starting.
+Nevertheless, we’ve also included a few high-end, professional-quality lenses for those who want to take their photography skills to the next level.

-In the list that follows, we have provided brief details on a collection of lenses, including their cost ranges, specifications, performance, and ideal usage scenarios.
-The lenses have been classified according to their type and the cost range is indicated as follows:
+We have provided brief details on a collection of lenses, including their cost ranges, specifications, performance, and ideal usage scenarios.
+The lenses have been classified according to their type, and the cost range is indicated as follows:

 The list of Nikon D7000 lenses: